-For the past several years, ecommerce has played an incrementally increasing role in holiday sales.
-In 2020, as online shopping became a critical need, the pandemic forced retailers’ hands.
-This resulted in a permanent shift in spending, shopping habits and expectations.
-It’s the truly innovative retailers who have been anticipating trends for years that are now experimenting with trailblazing ideas to further improve their reach to consumers.
+E-commerce has played a growing role in holiday sales over the years.
+In 2020, the pandemic forced retailers' hands as online shopping became a critical need.
+This has resulted in ostensibly permanent shifts in consumer spending, shopping habits and expectations.
+Innovative retailers who anticipated these trends are now experimenting with ways to further improve their reach to consumers.

 In This Article

-According to a recent survey by Google and BCG, 70% of shoppers will leverage digital channels for holiday shopping in 2021, and 50% of shoppers are likely to utilize online channels for some or all their gift-giving.
+According to a recent survey by Google and BCG, 70 percent of shoppers will leverage digital channels for holiday shopping in 2021, and 50 percent of shoppers are likely to utilize online channels for some or all their gift-giving.
 Prior to the pandemic, the lines between shopping channels were clear, with a few exceptions.
-While e-commerce has been taking market share, the in-store experience was still king.
-E-commerce shoppers did not see, touch or smell; instead, they received items and gifts through the mail, and when required, worked with customer service agents when returns or exchanges were needed.
+While e-commerce was slowly taking market share, the in-store experience remained king.
+E-commerce shoppers still couldn't see, touch or smell products; instead, they received items and gifts through the mail and, when required, worked with customer service agents when returns or exchanges were needed.

-Retailers were just scratching the surface of omnichannel, beginning in the following areas:
+Retailers were just scratching the surface of the omnichannel experience, beginning in the following areas:

-- Buy-Online, Pickup-In-Store (BOPIS), leveraging scheduled store delivery to eliminate shipping cost, or backroom pickers to fulfill in-stock items.
-However, the consumer experience was often disjointed and clunky, as the eCommerce platform was seldom integrated to the Point-of-Sale (POS).
-This resulted in fulfillment delays and lost orders amid increasing consumer expectations
+Buy-Online, Pickup-in-Store (BOPIS) and scheduled store delivery options to eliminate shipping cost, or backroom pickers to fulfill in-stock items.
+However, the consumer experience was often disjointed and clunky as the e-commerce platform was seldom integrated to the point-of-sale (POS) system.
+This resulted in fulfillment delays and lost orders amid increasing consumer expectations.

 The pandemic brought an about-face to the entire industry, as rules and regulations evolved amid rapidly changing scientific discovery.
 Supply chains were crippled.
-Employees are still in short supply.
-Consumers began looking for, and expecting, more fulfillment options.
+Employees were in short supply.
+Consumers began looking for and expecting more fulfillment options.
 Touchless and distance-based methods became a necessity.
-This is omnichannel's moment.
+This was omnichannel's moment.

-The retail industry has never moved backwards.
-Once an option is made available to consumers, that option must always be available.
-Fulfillment options are starting to become table stakes, fueled by the pandemic, but carried forward by consumer expectations:
+The retail industry has never looked back.
+By general rule, once an option is made available to consumers, that option must always be available.
+Fulfillment options are starting to become table stakes -- fueled by the pandemic, but carried forward by consumer expectations in:

-We've worked closely with grocery, restaurant and retail clients to build and execute technology roadmaps to future-proof, and meet and exceed consumer expectations.
+WWT has worked closely with grocery, restaurant and retail clients to build and execute technology roadmaps to future-proof your business while meeting and exceeding consumer expectations.